 Note that the proposal can be submitted to the GAC before the budget and enrollment tables are complete, however the proposal will not move forward until Steve Keucher has approved them.

-IU Online Approval
+IU Online Approval - IU ONLY

 If the proposal is more than 50% online, contact the Office of the Executive Vice President for University Academic Affairs (OEVPUAA) to begin the online approval process.
 The GAC will not review any proposals until IU Online gives its approval.